 Perhaps the last century’s swing towards the outgoing, outspoken, in charge leader, who always exuded confidence has created the increasing need for cultivating self-aware leaders.
-Research by the Hay Group, comparing individuals’ concept of themselves against that held by peers and … Continue reading
+Before the twentieth century it was often considered egotistical for leaders to promote themselves.
+When … Continue reading

 One of the traits of leaders that make people want to follow them is that they exude confidence.
 They seem sure of themselves as if they know their way around and have a plan for where they are going.
 One … Continue reading

 The idea of the left brain being logical while the right is creative has been disproved in studies which show that during creative activity people are more likely use both half of their brains.
 According to Dr. Jeff Anderson, director … Continue reading

 Frequently I have read anecdotal accounts of people who were sure that they were going to beat a life threatening disease (usually cancer) against the odds and managed to do so.
 Often they would give credit to their optimistic attitude that … Continue reading